DenizBitmez/Tech_Istanbul_Bootcamp/README.md

-# Teknoloji_Atolyesi
+# Tech_Istanbul_Bootcamp

-This repository was created for the **Git, GitHub, and Container Technologies Workshop** final project, organized by Tech Istanbul.
+This repository was created for the **Git, GitHub, and Container Technologies Bootcamp** final project, organized by Tech Istanbul.
 The workshop focused on practical training in **Git**, **GitHub**, and **Docker applications**, culminating in this project.

 ## Project Overview
-This project serves as a demonstration of the skills acquired during the workshop, including:
+This project serves as a demonstration of the skills acquired during the bootcamp, including:
 - Utilizing Git for version control.
 - Managing repositories and collaborative workflows on GitHub.
 - Working with Docker to containerize and deploy applications.